 Attrition rate for UF PA students will be less than the national average.

 The School has been successful in graduating the vast majority of those who matriculate.
-The School’s attrition* rate over the last five years is 1.9% falling below the national average of 3.6%.
+The School’s attrition* rate over the last five years is 1.9% falling below the national average of 9.1% according to the PAEA “By the Numbers” 31st Report.
 We strive to graduate 100% of all entering students and the faculty are committed to support the students in completing the program and ultimately be successful in their chosen career.

 UF graduates will have a first time PANCE pass rate greater than the national average.